Geomagnetic Storm of 1989

 Just after 2:44 a.m. on March 13, geomagnetically induced currents (GICs) caused seven protective relaying schemes to actuate.
 The quick voltage collapse that occurred limited transformer damage.
 In less than 2 minutes, the entire Quebec power grid lost power.
 During the 12-hour power outage that followed, millions of people found themselves in dark homes and workplaces.

 The Quebec blackout was not a local event.
 The New York Power Pool lost 150 megawatts of generation at the moment the Quebec power grid went down.
 The New England Power Pool lost 1,410 megawatts of generation at about the same time.
 And a generator step-up transformer at Salem Nuclear Power Plant in southern New Jersey overheated and failed.
 Across the United States from coast to coast, over 200 power grid problems erupted within minutes of the start of the March 13 storm.
 Fortunately, none of these problems caused widespread power outages within the U.S.

 If a geomagnetic storm of this magnitude occurred today, widespread blackouts and damage to power transformers would be expected.
 A geomagnetic storm in 2012 was of similar magnitude, but it passed Earth's orbit without striking the planet, missing by nine days.

 The next geomagnetic storm of this magnitude is predicted to occur in July 2025.
-Prescient Transmission Systems provides Geomagnetic Storm Analysis and Solar Flares and Wide Area Blackouts training to assist the electric utilities industry in preparing the grid for the next geomagnetic storm.
+Prescient Transmission Systems provides a Geomagnetic Storm Analysis risk assessment service, as well as a Solar Flares and Wide Area Blackouts training, to assist the electric utilities industry in preparing the grid for the next geomagnetic storm.
 Contact us to learn more.